marcouderzo/CSDemoParser/Worklog.md

 In order to download the matches we wrote a Python script that scrapes the hltv website using Selenium Python API.

-Make sure you `pip install selenium` before running the script.

 It basically loads the target player page where all his matches are listed, then it selects a match by scraping the table, opening its "overview" page and clicking the `More info on match page` button to get to the final page.
 Finally it downloads the match using the dedicated `GOTV Demo` button.

 Example: `Player: pashaBiceps`